 For example, with your back problem, you could feel depressed or anxious.
 With essential oils that are used for pain like lavender, you may also get the bonus benefit of feeling more tranquil and at peace.
 Not only does it have anti-inflammatory properties, but it also reduces stress, calms the nerves, and helps you relax.
 Some that suffer from insomnia have noted they get better sleep when essential oils are integrated into their daily rituals.

-Essential Oils Are Safe When Used Properly
+Essential Oils Are Safe When Used Properly for Back Pain

 For the most part, essential oils are free from risk when used properly.
 However, you still have to do your research and use each one as it is recommended.
 You should never eat or drink any essential oils as they weren’t created and distributed for that purpose.
 Other factors that you should consider to keep essential oils beneficial to pain relief include: